 Specifically, we consider a class of target populations whose CATE can be expressed as a convex combination of site-specific CATEs.
 We also assume that the marginal distribution of covariates in the target population is identifiable though the distribution can arbitrarily differ from that of any source site population.
 Under this broad class of target distributions, we derive a closed-form expression for the minimax-regret CATE model as a weighted average of site-specific CATE models.
 The aggregation weights are interpretable and can be computed directly from estimated site-specific CATE models without access to individual-level data in the source sites.
 Thus, our methods are communication efficient and privacy-preserving, while allowing the use of various machine learning models that have recently been developed to flexibly estimate the CATE from a single site \citep[e.g.,][]{hahn2020bayesian,imai2013estimating,kunzel2019metalearners,nie2021covariate,kennedy2023towards,shalit2017estimating,wager2018estimation}.

-Our theoretical analysis establishes the convergence rate of the proposed minimax regret CATE estimator, demonstrating that an accurate estimation of site-specific CATE leads to that of the minimax regret CATE.
+Our theoretical analysis establishes the convergence rate of the proposed minimax regret CATE estimator, demonstrating that an accurate estimation of site-specific CATE leads to that of the robust target model.
 This requirement underscores the importance of using flexible machine learning methods for source sites.
-Finally, we compare the proposed minimax regret framework with two alternative approaches --- the minimax risk approach, which minimizes the maximum risk, and the minimax relative-risk approach, which minimizes the risk relative to a baseline CATE model (Section~\ref{sec:otherobjective}).
-We show that, relative to the minimax regret CATE estimator, the minimax risk estimator tends to overfit to target distributions with higher noise levels, while the minimax relative-risk estimator is sensitive to the choice of the baseline CATE model.
+Finally, we compare the proposed minimax regret framework with two alternative objectives: minimax risk, which minimizes the maximum risk, and minimax relative-risk, which minimizes the risk relative to a baseline CATE model (Section~\ref{sec:otherobjective}).
+We show that, relative to the minimax-regret estimator, the minimax risk estimator tends to overfit to target distributions with higher noise levels, while the minimax relative-risk estimator is sensitive to the choice of the baseline CATE model.
 Through simulation studies and a real-world empirical application, we demonstrate the robust performance of the proposed methodology across a wide range of target distributions (Sections~\ref{sec:simulation}~and~\ref{sec:application}).